elixir-lang/elixir/lib/elixir/pages/mix-and-otp/introduction-to-mix.md

 The `lib/kv.ex` file was compiled and an application manifest named `kv.app` was generated.
 All compilation artifacts are placed inside the `_build` directory using the options defined in the `mix.exs` file.

-Once the project is compiled, you can start an `iex` session inside the project by running the command below.
+Once the project is compiled, you can start a `iex` session inside the project by running the command below.
 The `-S mix` is necessary to load the project in the interactive shell:

 ```console
 $ iex -S mix
 ```

-We are going to work on this `kv` project, making modifications and trying out the latest changes from an `iex` session.
+We are going to work on this `kv` project, making modifications and trying out the latest changes from a `iex` session.
 While you may start a new session whenever there are changes to the project source code, you can also recompile the project from within `iex` with the `recompile` helper, like this:

 ```elixir
 iex> recompile()